‘When the curtain goes up the terror begins’

 Despite the success of the first film, both at the cinema and on home video, it took five years for the sequel to Creepshow to arrive, perhaps an early indication that all was not quite right.
 For a time, actor Bob Balaban was considered to direct the film.
 Directorial duties were eventually handled by Michael Gornick, a long-time associate of George Romero, most especially as director of photography on Martin, Dawn of the Dead and Day of the Dead.
 Though having dabbled as a TV director, this was his only role helming a major motion picture, which also speaks volumes.

 ‘Ol’ Wood’nhead’ begins promisingly, with Kennedy and Lamour’s slaying being oddly upsetting.
-Unfortunately, despite an excellent villain, their is little suspense in being stalked by a lump of wood.
+Unfortunately, despite an excellent villain, there is little suspense in being stalked by a lump of wood.
 On the subject of lumps of wood, the goofy teens of ‘The Raft’ are utterly undeserving of sympathy though succeeds in delivering some superb special effect – unsurprising perhaps, the effects team featuring, amongst others, Savini, Greg Nicotero and Howard Berger.

 The final story is either the most successful or the most annoying, depending on your tolerance for someone saying “Thanks for the ride, lady”.
 The scoring duties are handled by Les Reed, originally a member of the John Barry Seven – sadly, it isn’t a patch on Harrison’s original, fun soundtrack.
-The score also features cues by prog rock band Yes keyboardist Rick Wakeman, whom horror fans may have fonder memories for his musical duties on The Burning.
+The score also features cues by prog-rock band Yes keyboardist Rick Wakeman, whom horror fans may have fonder memories for his musical duties on The Burning.

 Creepshow 2 was a massive disappointment on its release and continues to be so.
 Unfortunately, with the title and Romero and King attached, it is only reasonable to compare the two and sadly, no element shows an improvement.
 The stories lack the fun, fizz and EC credentials of the original film, feeling padded and leaden.